Tara Llanes: Wheelchair basketball

 Llanes took a new career selling adaptive mountain bikes, and began playing wheelchair tennis.
 She met Amanda Yan who suggested that she might try wheelchair basketball.
 Her friend, Richard Peter encouraged this, in the belief that it would improve her performance on the tennis court.
 She took up the sport in 2016, playing for the BC Royals and BC Breakers, and two years later was chosen as part of the Canadian national team for the 2018 Wheelchair Basketball World Championship in Hamburg, Germany.

 Llanes was a member of the Canadian women's wheelchair basketball team at the Paralympic Games in 2020 and 2024.
 She won medals with the Canadian team at the Parapan American Games in 2019 and 2023.

+Personal life

+Llanes came out as a lesbian at age 17.